What Research Do You Need to Do Before Creating A Nonprofit?

 Most nonprofits are 501(c)(3), probably because this section covers the largest variety of organizations.
 The IRS describes a 501(c)(3) as Religious, Educational, Charitable, Scientific, Literary, Testing for Public Safety, to Foster National or International Amateur Sports Competition, or Prevention of Cruelty to Children or Animals Organizations.
 All 501(c)(3)s are either a public charity or a private foundation.

-Because so many nonprofit organizations are registered as 501(c)(3)s, the IRS has plenty of information on the tax exempt process.
-They even have a virtual workshop to help you!
+Because so many nonprofit organizations are registered as 501(c)(3)s, the IRS has plenty of information on the tax-exempt process.
+They have created a virtual workshop and a detailed guide to help you file your 501(c)(3) application if need be.

 There are many restrictions surrounding nonprofit organizations, including the ability to participate in political activities, and restrictions on payment to officers.
 Be sure to read all of the IRS fine print before deciding on one type of organization!